 Summary of Plans- Upon completion of the Merger with Arsanis on March 13, 2019, X4's 2015 Employee, Director and Consultant Equity Incentive Plan, as amended (the "2015 Plan"), Arsanis' 2017 Equity Incentive Plan (the "2017 Plan") and Arsanis' 2017 Employee Stock Purchase Plan (the "2017 ESPP") were assumed by the Company.
-In June 2019, the Company adopted the 2019 Inducement Equity Incentive Plan.
+In June 2019, the Company adopted the 2019 Inducement Equity Incentive Plan (the "Inducement Plan" and collectively with the 2015 Plan, 2017 Plan and 2017 ESPP, the "Plans").
 These plans are administered by the Board of Directors or by a committee of the Board of Directors.
 The exercise prices, vesting and other restrictions are determined at the discretion of the Board of Directors, or its committee if so delegated, except that the exercise price per share of stock options may not be less than 100% of the fair market value of the share of common stock on the date of grant and the term of the stock option may not be greater than ten years.
 Incentive stock options granted to employees and restricted stock awards granted to employees, officers, members of the board of directors, advisors, and consultants of the Company typically vest over four years.
 Non-statutory options granted to employees, officers, members of the board of directors, advisors, and consultants of the Company typically vest over three or four years.
 Shares that are expired, terminated, surrendered or canceled under the Plans without having been fully exercised will be available for future awards.
 In addition, shares of common stock that are tendered to the Company by a participant to exercise an award are added to the number of shares of common stock available for the grant of awards.

-2015 Employee, Director and Consultant Equity Incentive Plan- In 2015, the Board of Directors and shareholders of X4 adopted the 2015 Plan, which provides for the Company to grant incentive stock options or nonqualified stock options, restricted stock awards and other stock-based awards to employees, directors and consultants of the Company.
+2015 Employee, Director and Consultant Equity Incentive Plan- In 2015, the Board of Directors and shareholders of the Company adopted the 2015 Plan, which provides for the Company to grant incentive stock options or nonqualified stock options, restricted stock awards and other stock-based awards to employees, directors and consultants of the Company.
 The total number of shares of common stock that may be issued under the 2015 Plan is 969,340 shares.
 Shares that are expired, forfeited, canceled or otherwise terminated without having been fully exercised will be available for future grant under the 2015 Plan.
-As of March 31, 2020, approximately 106,000 shares were available for future issuance under the 2015 Plan.
-In addition, shares of common stock that are tendered to the Company by a participant to exercise an award are added to the number of shares of common stock available for future grants.
+As of June 30, 2020, there were a de minimis number shares available for issuance under the 2015 Plan.